-Through the years I’ve experimented with Medy’s tropical recipe to make it dairy-free and refined sugar-free, and it’s still just as fabulous.
-Minimally honey or real maple syrup sweetened (and sometimes a dash of stevia), the secret to this recipe is a generous splash of my exotic Madagascar vanilla extract!
+Through the years I’ve experimented with Medy’s tropical recipe (and variations) to make it dairy-free and refined sugar-free, and it’s still just as fabulous.

 Avocado ice cream is perfect for those hot dog days of summer but rich and satisfying anytime!